afunnydev/tinysociety/content/articles/2018-10-23-trend-alert-tiny-houses-on-foundations.md

 ---
-title: 'Trend Alert: Tiny Houses On Foundations'
+title: "Tiny Houses On Foundations: The Ultimate Guide for 2023"
-description: >-
-  If a home on wheels doesn't sound appealing, a tiny house built on a foundation might be more suitable.
-Not only is it cost effective, but it allows you to have a more permanent residence.
+description: "If a home on wheels doesn't sound appealing, a tiny house built on a foundation might be more suitable.
+Not only is it cost effective, but it allows you to have a more permanent residence. "
 slug: tiny-houses-on-foundations
 author: kristen
 image: /img/foundation-rec.jpg
 overlay: true
-date: '2018-10-23'
+date: 2023-02-19
+lastmod: 2023-02-19
 notloaded:
   need: true
 listing:
-  title: 'Trend Alert: Tiny Houses On Foundations'
+  title: "Trend Alert: Tiny Houses On Foundations"
-  description: >-
-    When you picture a tiny house, most likely you imagine one that has been built on a trailer.
+  description: "When you picture a tiny house, most likely you imagine one that
+    has been built on a trailer.
 While wheels are an ideal solution for those who enjoy traveling, they’re not for everyone.
-Many people can’t live in a home without a backyard they can garden in or where their dogs can run around.
+Many people can’t live in a home without a backyard they can garden in or where their dogs can run around. "
   image: /img/foundation-sq.jpg
-likes: '22'
 categories:
   - Architecture and design
   - Tiny houses
   - Tiny lifestyle
 i18nlanguage: en
 menuid: articles
-ordre: '2'
 infographic: false
 draft: false
 noindex: false
+ordre: "2"
+likes: "22"
 ---
 When you picture a tiny house, most likely you imagine one that has been built on a trailer.
 While wheels are an ideal solution for those who enjoy traveling, they’re not for everyone.
 Many people can’t live in a home without a backyard they can garden in or where their dogs can run around.

 This had led to a new tiny house trend that has attracted those who enjoy a traditional home as well as the tiny lifestyle.
 Here’s why tiny houses on foundations are growing in popularity.

 ## The Benefits of Tiny Houses on Foundations